javaeews/cassandra-mongo/PRESENTATION.md

 ```

-We can now check for common patterns which can show criminal activity.
-So let’s say that we know that 1000 customer’s credit cards have been using fraudulently
+ - [ ] Now check for common patterns which can show criminal activity:
+   - 1000 customer’s credit cards have been using fraudulently in the last day
+   - Check for common patterns
-in the last day.
-We can check each of the credit cards for any commonalities.
-Let’s say that each of them have visited a certain food chain in the City of London.
+   - E.g. each of them visited a food chain in London
-It would be possible to put  that merchant in a grey list for all future transactions.
-Also it may be that someone has been skimming the cards to create fake ones.
+   - Put that merchant in a grey list
+   - What if someone has been skimming the cards to create fake ones?

 #### Balance updating
-When we are processing usage of services such as utilities, credit cards, mobiles we don’t need to always update the users account balance at the same time as every transaction happens.
+ - [ ] Processing usage of services (credit cards, mobiles) : don’t update the users account as every transaction
-The solution is to update the balance at regular intervals to incorporate the new transactions.
-For example, lets say we have 2 tables, 1 to hold the balance for a users account and a table for all transactions for a user.
-If we take the credit card example, we have
+ - [ ] Update only at regular intervals
+ - [ ] Having 2 tables (balances for a users account + for all it's transactions)

 ```
 CREATE TABLE credit_card_transactions (